 Baked Ziti with Sausage, Broccoli and Spinach

-- Preheat oven to 350 degrees F. Cook sausage, add broccoli and spinach and cook together with sausage.
+- Preheat oven to 350 degrees F. In the oven safe pan (cast iron or stainless steel), cook sausage until browned.
+Add broccoli and spinach and continue cooking together with sausage.

 - Top with the rest of the sauce and mozarella cheese.